urbit/old-doc/reference/hoon/library/3bD.md

 ```

 Top level parsing rule.
 Parses either a single JSON object, or an array of JSON objects to a [`++json`]().
 See also: [`++abox`](), [`++obox`]().

+A- this is now called ++tops, and ++apex is the old ++valu, which apparently
+didn't make its way into the docs.
+Apologies for the confusion, many things have
+been restructured in ++shell inconsistently with current test:urbit.git

     ~zod/try=> (rash '[1,2]' apex:poja)
     [%a p=~[[%n p=~.1] [%n p=~.2]]]